 Popular outdoor winter activities include ice fishing, cross-country skiing, snowshoeing, snowmobiling and skating.
 The schedule for public skating at the Barber Arena and South Shore Community Centre is posted on the Municipal website every winter season.

-Large Hall – Regular Activities for the 2019 fall season will be posted soon.
+Large Hall – Regular Activities for the 2019 fall season:

 For recreational activities organized by community groups or external service providers, please contact these groups directly for more information.